AppImage/AppImageKit/README.md

 ## Embedding into your project (CMake)

 The following example is based on the build.sh script above, but gives the possibility to build the AppImageKit together with your software.
-The section below is an snipped of an CMake script.
+The section below is an snippet of an CMake script.

 ```
 if(BUILD_OS_LINUX)
     ExternalProject_Add(AppImageKit